Troubleshooting virtual machine power on task hangs

 Performing the steps in this article can cause the following:

-• The affected VM to be Unavailable.
+• The affected VM is to be Unavailable.

-• The ESXi host will become unavailable when restarting ESXi management agents, any running tasks should be completed prior to running this.
+• The ESXi host will become unavailable when restarting ESXi management agents; any running tasks should be completed prior to running this.